 A Vegan Biscuit with a Large Bite Removed

 It’s official: the holidays are upon us!
-And if you’re anything like me, your holidays wouldn’t be complete without *drumroll* some sort of yummy carbs, be it biscuits, dinner rolls, mashed potatoes… you get the idea.
+And if you’re anything like me, your holidays wouldn’t be complete without some sort of yummy carbs, be it biscuits, dinner rolls, mashed potatoes… you get the idea.
 So, in addition to all the other divine and delicious recipes I’ve shared, I bring you these Vegan Biscuits.

 Notes on Ingredients

-• Flour: You’ll need about 2 cups, plus extra for rolling and cutting.
+• Flour – You’ll need about 2 cups, plus extra for rolling and cutting.

-• Baking Powder and Baking Soda: Using both of these gives the biscuits a great flaky texture and a good rise.
+• Baking powder and baking soda – Using both of these gives the biscuits a great flaky texture and a good rise.
 Be sure not to mix them up, and always test them first.

-• Vegan Butter: The vegan butter should be very cold, so that it melts only during the baking and creates that flaky, tender biscuit texture.
+• Vegan butter – The vegan butter should be very cold so that it melts only during the baking and creates that flaky, tender biscuit texture.

-• Vegan Milk: This should be cold as well, to help keep the butter cold and produce a light biscuit.
+• Vegan milk – This should be cold as well, to help keep the butter cold and produce a light biscuit.

-• Vinegar: You can use regular vinegar or apple cider vinegar.
+• Vinegar – You can use regular vinegar or apple cider vinegar.
 The vinegar helps to activate the baking soda, and it also adds a slight tang, similar to the flavour of a buttermilk biscuit.

 How to Make Vegan Biscuits

+• Whisk dry ingredients and add butter.
+In a bowl, whisk the flour, baking powder, baking soda and sea salt until thoroughly combined.
 Add in the cold vegan butter by cutting into chunks, or by grating the butter into the flour mixture.
 Using a pastry cutter, a fork, or your hands, mix everything together until it resembles coarse, sandy crumbs.

-Add Milk Mixture: Make a well and add in the milk, folding and stirring gently with a wooden spoon.
+• Add milk mixture.
+Make a well and add in the milk, folding and stirring gently with a wooden spoon.
 You want a dough that looks shaggy; it should not be dry, and should not be very wet, but it might be slightly sticky.

-Cut Out the Biscuits: Using a biscuit cutter, a drinking glass, or the lid of a mason jar, cut the biscuits as close as possible to each other.
+• Cut out the biscuits.
+Using a biscuit cutter, a drinking glass, or the lid of a mason jar, cut the biscuits as close as possible to each other.
 Place the cutting tool straight down onto the dough; don’t twist it, since that can affect the layers.
 Place the biscuits one by one onto the baking sheet, just touching (this helps them rise).
 Repeat with the extra dough until you have 6 biscuits.
 You may have to push some scraps back together to form all the biscuits.

 A Lightly Browned Vegan Biscuit on a Cutting Board

-Tips for the Best Biscuits
+Tips for the Best Vegan Biscuits

 A Stack of Two Fluffy Vegan Biscuits on Top of a Slab of Wood